Complexicated-Assemblage/complexicated-assemblage.github.io/agential-realism/psychotechnology.md

 ###### &emsp; &emsp; &emsp; &emsp; 3.2.4.2.2.3 language

 &emsp; &emsp; &emsp; &emsp; as learning is also genre vanishing, so learning can also be genre re-inforcing.
 This entry is a bit of a paradox, as in this position, one in language would be like that of politics that negates its own activitity.
 Nietzsche's last man is at this position, as is Wagner's.
+You can also draw a parallel here with Christ, self negating because the next phase will be very differet.
+Genres vanish so new genres can rule, perhaps like how Bronze Age narratives contrast with Axial Age narratives.
+Axial Age narratives describe a self transcendence, like that of Christ's Heaven on Earth or Marx's Communist Revolution.

+&emsp; &emsp; &emsp; &emsp; Language is its own event.

+#### &emsp; &emsp; 3.2.4.3 Attention focusing can be thought of as active when the attention is focused on a Deleuzian Encounter.

+&emsp; &emsp; Deleuzian encounters are opportunities for us to think.
+Should the encounter provoke cognitive dissonance, those feelings would be a sign that maybe we didn't account for all the energies involved.

+&emsp; &emsp; See ideology (see 3.3.2.1.1 for circularity; see 2.4.4.3 for agency manipulation; see 2.4.3.10 for pedagogy)